Divyanshuve/Healthcare_data_analysis/README.md

 # Healthcare_data_analysis
 I,m sharing  my latest Data Analyst project on Heritage Hospital's(Hypothetical Name) sales dashboard for 2024.

 Using DAX, Power BI, Excel , I created this comprehensive dashboard to provide valuable insights into hospital operations.
-Here are some key objectives and solutions derived from the data:
+Here are some key objectives and solutions derived from the data and a glimpse into the process and the outcomes:
+Process:
+1. Data Collection: Gathered sales data from various sources and consolidated it into Excel.
+2. Data Cleaning: Ensured data accuracy and consistency by cleaning and transforming the data in Excel.
+3. Data Modeling: Used DAX to create calculated columns and measures for deeper analysis.
+4. Visualization: Leveraged Power BI to design an interactive and visually appealing dashboard.

 Objectives and Solutions:-